jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment.rst

   the terminal_ goes back to the command line

-* I use tree_ to see what the project looks like so far
+* I use tree_ to see what the project looks like now

   .. code-block:: shell
     :emphasize-lines: 1